 Alternatively referred to as a big iron computer, a mainframe is a large central computer with more memory, storage space, and processing power than a standard computer.
 A mainframe is used by governments, schools, and corporations for added security and processing large amounts of data, such as consumer statistics, census data, or electronic transactions.
 Their reliability and high stability allow these machines to run for a very long time, even decades.

-The picture above is an example of an early mainframe computer that was the size of a room and took multiple people to operate.
+Pictured is an example of an early mainframe computer.
+It was the size of a room, and required multiple people to operate.
 Today, your smartphone is several times more powerful than this early room sized mainframe computer.
 However, smartphones are not more powerful than the quantum computers, super computers, and data centers of today.